Twin Lake, Michigan

 Twin Lake is an unincorporated community in Muskegon County of the U.S. state of Michigan.
 It is a census-designated place (CDP) for statistical purposes.
-Local government services are provided by Dalton Township.
-As of the 2000 census, the community population was 1,613.
-It is the home of Blue Lake Fine Arts Camp, the YMCA's Camp Pinewood, the Boy Scouts' Gerber Scout Reservation and Owasippe Scout Reservation.
+Local government services are provided by Dalton Township, though the Twin Lake ZIP code serves parts of neighboring townships.
+As of the 2020 census, the population of the CDP was 2,056.
+The surrounding area is the home of Blue Lake Fine Arts Camp, the YMCA's Camp Pinewood, and the Boy Scouts' Gerber Scout Reservation and Owasippe Scout Reservation.